- Recommended

 Niagara Falls History Museum

-Local history museum covering the city’s development, tourism, and War of 1812 stories.
-A good choice for visitors wanting context beyond the waterfalls.
+Local history museum covering the city, tourism, and War of 1812 stories.
+A solid stop for visitors who want context beyond the waterfalls.

 Distance: 317 miles (511 km)